• Skip to main content

 Yes, you can still buy a home if you owe taxes.
 Tax debt is not a deal breaker, but it can complicate the mortgage application process.
 Depending on your situation, you may need to file tax returns, set up payment plans, or deal with tax liens.

-The situation can be very complex, and working with a tax professional is always the safest route.
+The situation can be very complex – learn how our back tax attorney can help you.
 Let’s consider your options and various important issues that come into play if you’re trying to buy a house and have tax debt.

 A bag with debt written on it and a pile of money with a gavel.